minimapletinytools/smarties/README.md

 Smarties comes in 2 parts.
 The core library containing all the tree logic and a special State Monad that enables a DSL for writing compile-time behavior trees in an intuitive way.
 The core library provides basic control and utility nodes and the user implements their own *condition*, *action*, *utility* and *perception* nodes that operates on their own data type.

 _This library is still in alpha and actively being developed.
 The next version will be on hackage and will include several major API changes that should greatly improve useability.
-Please see [Future Development](#missing) for more details_
+Please see Smarties2 in source for a sneak preview and read [Future Development](#missing) for more details_

 ## Example
 ```haskell